elastic/mcp-server-elasticsearch/README.md

 The Elasticsearch MCP Server supports configuration options to connect to your Elasticsearch:

+> [!NOTE]
+> You must provide either an API key or both username and password for authentication.

 | Environment Variable | Description | Required |
 |---------------------|-------------|----------|
 | `ES_URL` | Your Elasticsearch instance URL | Yes |